IISSI2-IS-2025/.github/profile/README.md

   ### 2nd Deliverable:
   Implement the described functional requirements in the `customer` frontend application:
     * FR1: Restaurants listing.
-    * FR7: Show top 3 products.
     * FR2: Restaurants details and menu.
+    * FR3: Add, edit and remove products to a new order.
+      * Keep in mind **FR4: Confirm or dismiss new order.** You have to allow user to confirm or dismiss the order before sending it to the backend.
     * FR5: Listing my confirmed orders.
     * FR6: Show order details.
-    * FR3: Add, edit and remove products to a new order.
-      * Keep in mind **FR4: Confirm or dismiss new order.** You have to allow user to confirm or dismiss the order before sending it to the backend.
-  ### 3rd Deliverable:
-  Implement the described functional requirements in the `customer` frontend application:
+    * FR7: Show top 3 products.

+  Once these requirements have been developed, you can proceed to implement:
     * FR8: Edit/delete order